lake-wg/edhoc/draft-ietf-lake-edhoc.md

 By default, the message flow is as follows: EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
 If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 Alternatively, if EDHOC message_4 is used, it is sent from the server to the client in the payload of a 2.04 (Changed) response analogously to message_2.

+Messages sent from the client to the server, no matter the roles, the CBOR serialization of the C_x the server has chosen (this is usually C_R, but is C_I if the server is the initiator) is prepended to the EDHOC message.
+If a message 1 is sent to the server, a CBOR `null` (0xf6) is sent in its place
+(given that the server has not picked a value C_R yet).

+These identifiers are self-delimiting.
+They are sent in front of the actual EDHOC message, and only the part of the body following the identifier is used for EDHOC processing.

+Consequently, the application/edhoc media type does not apply to these messages;
+their media type is unnamed.

 An example of a successful EDHOC exchange using CoAP is shown in {{fig-coap1}}.
-In this case the CoAP Token enables the Initiator to correlate message_1 and message_2 so the correlation parameter corr = 1.
+In this case the CoAP Token enable correlation on the initiator side, and the prepended C_R enables correlation on the responder (server) side.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server
   |          |
   +--------->| Header: POST (Code=0.02)
   |   POST   | Uri-Path: "/.well-known/edhoc"
-  |          | Content-Format: application/edhoc
-  |          | Payload: EDHOC message_1
+  |          | Payload: null, EDHOC message_1
   |          |
   |<---------+ Header: 2.04 Changed
   |   2.04   | Content-Format: application/edhoc